 The NHTSA estimates that wearing a seat belt reduces your risk of death in a frontal crash by 50%, and that airbags reduce the risk of death by 34%.
 Furthermore, when used in conjunction, seat belts and airbags can reduce your risk of death by as much as 61%.

 MYTH: Seat Belts Are More Likely to Cause Injuries Than Prevent Them

 Seat belts are incredibly effective at keeping people in their seats during an impact or rollover.
 Still, impact with the seat belt itself can lead to a cluster of injuries often called seat belt syndrome.
 Seat belt syndrome may include minor injuries like abrasions and bruising to the chest and abdomen or more serious injuries like fractures to the ribs, sternum, or spine.
 Seat belts may also play a role in some soft-tissue injuries or internal organ damage.

 While it is true that seat belts themselves can cause injuries during a car accident, the severity of these injuries usually pales in comparison to the frequently fatal injuries caused by not wearing a seat belt at all—in particular, severe trauma to the head, chest, and abdomen.

-MYTH: You Don’t Need to Wear a Seat Belt for Short Trips Close to Home
+MYTH: You Don’t Need to Practice Seat Belt Safety for Short Trips Near Your Home